IS widow convicted in Charlie Hebdo, kosher market attacks

-PARIS (AP) — The fugitive widow of an Islamic State gunman and a man described as his logistician on Wednesday were convicted of terrorism charges in the trial of 14 people linked to the January 2015 attacks in Paris against the satirical Charlie Hebdo newspaper and a kosher supermarket.
+PARIS (AP) — The fugitive widow of an Islamic State gunman and a man described as his logistician on Wednesday were convicted of terrorism charges and sentenced to 30 years in prison in the trial of 14 people linked to the January 2015 attacks in Paris against the satirical Charlie Hebdo newspaper and a kosher supermarket.

 The verdict ends the three-month trial linked to the three days of killings across Paris claimed jointly by the Islamic State group and al-Qaida.
 During the proceedings, France was struck by new attacks, a wave of coronavirus infections among the defendants, and devastating testimony bearing witness to bloodshed that continues to shake France.

 All three attackers died in police raids.
 The widow, Hayat Boumeddiene, fled to Syria and is believed to still be alive.
-The two men who spirited her out of France, who were also tried in absentia, are thought to be dead.
+The two men who spirited her out of France, who were also tried in absentia, are thought to be dead, although one received a sentence of life in prison just in case.

-Eleven others were present.
-At the heart of the trial is who helped the attackers and how.
+Eleven others were present and all were convicted of the crime, with sentences ranging from 30 years for Ali Riza Polat, described as the lieutenant of the virulently anti-Semitic market attacker, Amédy Coulibaly, to four years with a simple criminal conviction.

-Three of the 14 fled to Syria just ahead of the Jan.
-7-9, 2015 attacks in Paris, which left 17 dead along with the three gunmen — who claimed the killings in the name of al-Qaida and the Islamic State group.
-The other 11, all men, formed a circle of friends and prison acquaintances who claimed any facilitating they may have done was unwitting or for more run-of-the mill crime like armed robbery: weapons stashed in a zipped duffel that few would admit to opening, vehicles, communications, and a short-term rental apartment scouted as a hideout.
+The Jan.
+7-9, 2015 attacks in Paris left 17 dead along with the three gunmen.
+The 11 on trial in a specially formed terrorism court, all men, formed a loose circle of friends and criminal acquaintances who claimed any facilitating they may have done was unwitting or for more run-of-the mill crime like armed robbery.

 One gambled day and night during the three-day period, learning what had happened only after emerging blearily from the casino.
 Another was a pot-smoking ambulance driver.
-A third was a childhood friend of the market attacker, who got beaten to a pulp by the latter after going into debt.
+A third was a childhood friend of the market attacker, who got beaten to a pulp by the latter over a debt.

 In all, investigators sifted through 37 million bits of phone data, according to video testimony by judicial police.
-Among the men cuffed behind the courtroom’s enclosed stands, flanked by masked and armed officers, were several who had exchanged texts or calls with Coulibaly in the days leading up to the attack.
-They described any contacts as normal communications among acquaintances.
+Among the men cuffed behind the courtroom’s enclosed stands, flanked by masked and armed officers, were several who had exchanged dozens of texts or calls with Coulibaly in the days leading up to the attack.

-In all, 12 people died in that attack.
+In all, 12 people died that day.
 The first was Frédéric Boisseau, who worked in maintenance.
 Then the Kouachis seized Corinne Rey, a cartoonist who had gone down to smoke, and forced her upstairs to punch in the door code.
 She watched in horror as they opened fire on the editorial meeting.
-For years, she harbored paralyzing guilt that her life was spared while so many others died.

 “I was not killed, but what happened to me was absolutely chilling and I will live with it until my life is over,” she testified.